4Chan Alt-Righters Went To Insane Lengths To Find ‘He Will Not Divide Us Flag’

 A more recent A.V.
 Club article highlighting the negative attention the “He Will Not Divide Us” project has received described it as “a lightning rod for the bored, attention-seeking impulses of the faux-but-not-really racists who’ve labeled themselves the ‘alt-right.'”

-We’re going to assume that the “faux-but-not-really racists” part was sarcastic, considering how the author described alt-right members who targeted LaBeouf’s project in the next sentence.
+Some have assumed that the “faux-but-not-really racists” part was sarcastic, considering how the author described alt-right members who targeted LaBeouf’s project in the next sentence.

 “Bombarding the project with weird poses, shouted anti-Semitism, and a lot of chugged milk, the group basically drove LaBeouf’s protest project out of New York, forcing it to reestablish itself in New Mexico,” the A.V.
 Club article continued.

 The museum wall was replaced with a white flag with the words “He Will Not Divide Us” printed across it.

 LaBeouf was even arrested after a minor altercation with one of the people protesting the art project.